 What’s the best Home Inspector training in Georgia?

-There are a large number of training options for those looking to become a Home Inspector in Georgia, so doing your own research to find what works best for YOU is important.
-A few respected training schools are International Association of Certified Home Inspectors (InterNACHI), American Home Inspectors Training (AHIT), Inspection Certification Associates (ICA) , ATI Training — Home Inspection Institute, and Professional Home Inspection Institute (PHII).
+There are many training options for those looking to become a Home Inspector in Georgia, so researching what works best for YOU is essential.
+A few respected training schools are the International Association of Certified Home Inspectors (InterNACHI), American Home Inspectors Training (AHIT), Inspection Certification Associates (ICA), ATI Training — Home Inspection Institute, and Professional Home Inspection Institute (PHII).

 Disclaimer: The information in this article should be used as a guide and was accurate at the time of publishing.
 Check with your state authorities for the most up-to-date regulations.